How to Apply

 Gender-sensitive programs build on the needs, strengths, perspectives, and experiences of women and girls.
 They recognize that the needs of females may differ from those of males, and pay deliberate attention to gender as an important component of diversity when creating, implementing, and evaluating programs.
 Gender-sensitive programs demonstrate an understanding of—and ability to meet—girls’ and women’s needs.
 Gender-sensitive programs can occur in both gender-specific (girls/women only) and coeducational environments.

-Application materials for organizations seeking a new grant click here.
+Guidelines for organizations seeking a renewal grant click here.